CHINA SITUATION UPDATE

-We have been receiving an increasing number of requests for charters relating to the Coronavirus outbreak in China and can give the following updates:
+We have been receiving an increasing number of requests for charters relating to the Coronavirus/COVID-19 outbreak and can give the following updates:

 - Many countries are denying entry to travellers travelling from mainland China, as well as those who have transited through China or visited within the last few weeks.